-- If a student is tardy for first period, he/she must check in through the front office and obtain an admittance slip to their first period class. - Students who are tardy for any other period (2-8) will be marked tardy on the daily absentee slip.
-Teachers will ensure students are reminded that tardiness is unacceptable behavior and how many tardies they have in that class for the semester. - If a student is detained by another staff member, the student will be given a note explaining the delay. - Three tardies in any class during a semester will result in assignment to detention and possible extra research work. - Three tardies in any class for a semester will constitute an unexcused absence for that class. - Any student who exceeds five or more tardies in any class per semester will be subject to after school detention and/or corporal punishment.
+- Students who are tardy for any other period (2-8) will be marked tardy on the daily absentee slip.
+Teachers will ensure students are reminded that tardiness is unacceptable behavior and how many tardies they have in that class for the semester. - If a student is detained by another staff member, the student will be given a note explaining the delay. - Three tardies in any class during a semester will result in assignment to detention and possible extra research work. - Three tardies in any class for a semester will constitute an unexcused absence for that class. - Any student who exceeds five or more tardies in any class per semester will be subject to detention and/or corporal punishment.